MHBalsmeier/GAME_archived/README.md

-The Global Geophysical Modeling Frame (GAME) is a global non-hydrostatic hexagonal C grid dynamical core with the possibility to advect a variable number of tracers.
+The Global Atmospheric Modeling Framework (GAME) is a global non-hydrostatic hexagonal C grid dynamical core with the possibility to advect a variable number of tracers.
 For the source terms, it makes use of the atmostracers library.
 For radiation, it is coupled to RTE+RRTMGP via the C binding rte-rrtmgp-c (not yet).

 ## Documents